Diagnosability and detectability of multiple faults in nonlinear models: Introduction

 \section{Introduction}

-The problem of fault-diagnosis has received an increasing attention during recent years in order to increase security of systems, to monitor their performance or to endow them with self diagnostic capabilities.
+The problem of fault-diagnosis has received an increasing attention during the recent years in order to increase security of systems, to monitor their performance or to endow them with self diagnostic capabilities.
 To answer such technological requirements, this problem needs to be taken into account in the system design stage from an a priori diagnosability study on a model.
-In studying anticipated fault situations from different symptoms of the system, faults or multi-faults can be known as discriminable according to the available sensors in a system.
+In studying anticipated fault situations from different symptoms of the system, faults or multiple faults can be known as discriminable according to the available sensors in a system.
 Some procedures for detecting and isolating them may, then, be put in place in the design stage.
 By this way, diagnosability can permit to anticipate component failures.
-In the literature, severals works dealing with this approach can be found in the case of simple fault.
-However, rare are the works on multi-faults (See~\cite{Daigle2012}).\\